 It’s a pretty easy process, and I’ll show you a couple of different ways to do it.
 The power method is of course the faster and easier method, but you can do the process by hand if you like.

-If you have any questions on trimming the top and back plate flush to the sides on your acoustic guitar body, please leave a comment and I’ll be glad to answer them.
+If you have any questions on trimming the top and back plate flush to the sides on your acoustic guitar body, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.